BenjaminPoilve/MiniChord/documentation/docs/assembly.md

 A MiniChord is composed of two PCB:

 * The main PCB that is a four layer 1.6mm board;
-* The touch zone PCB that is a two layer 1.6mm board (please remember that this PCB will be visible, so choose color accordingly and remove any marking that the fab house would like to add).
+* The touch zone PCB that is a two layer 1.6mm board (please remember that this PCB will be visible, so choose colour accordingly and remove any marking that the fab house would like to add).

 Any good fab house should accept those files for manufacture.